I am getting a sudden rise in RAM usage! - C4D

 Sharp and sudden rise in memory usage may result in incorrect rendering error messages popping up, flickering windows, white squares appearing in the UI, general system slowdown, and even crashes.
 Numerous things can cause it, and some of them include:

-In Corona Renderer, any mesh with material using displacement will be subdivided based on:
+In Corona, any mesh with material using displacement will be subdivided based on:

 - The complexity of the displacement texture